Homeless Hiring Tax Credit Assembly Bill (AB) 150

 Any unused credit may be carried over for 3 taxable years after the year the credit was generated.

-Certifying organizations include continuum of care programs and community-based service providers.
+Certifying organizations include Continuum of Care (CoC) programs and community-based service providers.
 A certifying organization will confirm employer and employee eligibility and provide the certification for the employer.

-The HHTC Certificate is to be completed by a continuum of care or a community-based service provider to certify that the eligible individual is experiencing homelessness as defined under California Revenue and Taxation Code Sections 17053.80 and 23629.
+The HHTC Certificate is to be completed by a CoC or a community-based service provider to certify that the eligible individual is experiencing homelessness as defined under California Revenue and Taxation Code Sections 17053.80 and 23629.
 Only organizations that are connected to the local coordinated entry systems or to a local homeless management information system may certify an eligible individual.

 Certifying organizations will: